strimzi/strimzi-kafka-operator/HACKING.md

 ### Alternate Docker image JRE

-The docker images can be built with an alternate java version by adding the environment variable JAVA_VERSION.
-For example, to build docker images that have java 11 package use `JAVA_VERSION=11 make docker_build`.
+The docker images can be built with an alternate java version by setting the environment variable `JAVA_VERSION`.
+For example, to build docker images that have the java 11 JRE installed use `JAVA_VERSION=11 make docker_build`.
 If not present, JAVA_VERSION is defaulted to **1.8.0**.

-At present, JAVA_VERSION does not determine the jdk which builds the operator, only the JRE which runs the operator and kafka components.
+If `JAVA_VERSION` environment variable is set, a profile in the parent pom.xml will set the `maven.compiler.source` and `maven.compiler.target` properties.

 ### Tagging and pushing Docker images